The Wisconsin Territory

 In order to repel the Wildcat tribes from the area, the Magicats made a pact with the Lynx Tribe, a large local power that received distrustful treatment from the Puma.
 Accepting the terms, the Lynx turned upon the rest of the Wildcats, causing their forces to crumble from within.
 At the same time, the Magicats convinced humans to begin hunting Wildcats as they plowed the forests for farms.
 With the help of humans, Magicats soon eradicated all Wildcat tribes from the area.

-The territory was slowly incorporated as humans expanded across the great lakes, with many Magicat settlements built within or underneath Human cities.
-Whereas many of the Northeast’s cities were incorporated directly into the city centers, as the amount of land expanded, many residential districts were build in neighborhood plots far outside the cities.
-Due to the harsh weather experienced in much of the Great Lakes region, and the development of industrial travel such as train lines that made traveling greater distances possible, Magicats started putting their urban city centers underground, creating secret train lines to travel between them.
+The territory was slowly incorporated as Americans expanded across the Great Lakes, with many Magicat settlements built within or underneath Human cities.
+Whereas many of the Northeast’s Magicat cities were incorporated directly into the human ones, as the amount of land expanded, many residential districts were built in neighborhood plots far outside the cities.
+Due to the harsh weather experienced in much of the Great Lakes region, and the development of industrial travel such as train lines that made traveling greater distances possible, Magicats started putting their cities adjacent to human cities, or underground, creating secret train lines to travel between them.

 Detroit remains one of the only large cities in the province to lack an underground district, with its Magicat Downtown and Haecceity situated above ground near the city center.